TylerAudet/Audet_etal_Evolution_2024/README.md

 ## Creating a suspicious coverage .gff

-The high Fst found in male vs. female comparisons in the conflict_workflow highlights some areas that are most likely not true.
-So I created a file with those locations with a 10bp before and after window to remove from my genomes.
+A high Fst found in male vs. female control comparisons in the conflict_workflow highlights some areas that are most likely not true.
+So I created a file with those locations with an fst >0.1 in male vs. female comparisons in control populations with a 10bp before and after window to remove from my genomes.

 ````
 ################################# USING POOLFSTAT ###############################